 You are now at the end of the process.
 Having secured a new opportunity, it is now time to resign your current role.
-Remember here at Finlay Jude Associates Limited we are here to help and support you though this process.
-There are always a number of reasons why you have decided to resign, you need to 100% sure that you are doing the right thing.
+Remember we are here to help and support you though this process.
+There are always a number of reasons why you have decided to resign, you need to be 100% sure that you are doing the right thing.

 Book your meeting